create3000/x_ite/.github/CONTRIBUTING.md

 When you’ve decided to make changes, start with the following:

-* Update your local repo
+* Update your local repo.

 ```sh
 git pull https://github.com/create3000/x_ite.git
 git push
 ```

-* Make a new branch from the `development` branch
+* Make a new branch from the `development` branch.

 ```sh
 git checkout development